-If you are headed up to San Francisco (Just 16 hours away from Singapore now), there are some tourist attractions that have become must-sees for you to ‘truly experience’ San Francisco.
+If you are headed up to San Francisco (Just 16 hours away on a nonstop flight from Singapore now), there are some tourist attractions that have become must-sees for you to ‘truly experience’ San Francisco.
 Whether you consider them touristy or not, there’s usually a reason these activities became so popular in the first place.
 I took on some of San Francisco’s tourist must-dos to tell you whether it’s really worth the hype to check out for yourself.

 CROSS THE GOLDEN GATE BRIDGE